 According to the American College of Allergy, Asthma & Immunology (ACAAI), hay fever presents in one of two forms depending on the type of allergen and when the symptoms develop: seasonal hay fever and perennial hay fever.

-Seasonal hay fever occurs due to pollen from grasses or trees and mold spores carried by air.
+Seasonal hay fever occurs due to pollen from plants such as grasses or trees and mold spores carried by the air.
 It affects people in spring, summer, and early fall.

 Perennial hay fever occurs due to allergens such as dust mites, dander (pet hair), and mold.
 It can affect people at any time of the year.